Execution-First Delegation: The AI-as-Executor Pattern¶

 - "You have access to the deployment API via MCP" — structured, permissioned, live

-- Unpredictable steps — you cannot enumerate what needs to happen before starting
+- Unpredictable steps: you cannot list what needs to happen before starting

-- Adaptive execution required — the right next step depends on what the previous step found
+- Adaptive execution: the right next step depends on what the previous step found

-- Clear stopping condition — you can define done precisely enough that the agent can recognize it
+- Clear stopping condition: you can define done precisely enough that the agent recognizes it

-Avoid it when every step can be defined in advance — a fixed, predictable workflow is better served by a prompt chain, since an autonomous loop adds cost and non-determinism without benefit.
+Avoid it when you can define every step in advance.
+A fixed, predictable workflow is better served by a prompt chain, because an autonomous loop adds cost and non-determinism for no gain.

 Addy Osmani notes this fits greenfield or self-contained projects more cleanly than large, tightly coupled codebases, where the contract is harder to specify.

-- [ ] Irreversible operations are gated — deploys, deletes, and external writes require explicit authorization
+- [ ] Irreversible operations are gated: deploys, deletes, and external writes need explicit authorization

-- Auditable workflows — regulated domains require step-by-step execution records.
+- Auditable workflows: regulated domains need step-by-step execution records.
 An autonomous loop produces a goal-oriented trace, not a procedure audit trail.

-- Tightly coupled codebases — when system boundaries are unclear, specifying safe constraints (such as blast radius containment) is harder than listing the steps.
+- Tightly coupled codebases: when system boundaries are unclear, setting safe constraints (such as blast radius containment) is harder than listing the steps.
 The contract grows more complex than the scripted alternative.

-Anthropic's measurement of agent autonomy reports full auto-approve runs in roughly 20% of new-user Claude Code sessions and 40% of experienced-user sessions; 32% of human interruptions supply missing technical context the agent could not infer.
-Treat execution-first delegation as the right tool when steps are unpredictable and the boundary is specifiable — not as the default mode.
+Anthropic's measurement of agent autonomy reports full auto-approve runs in roughly 20% of new-user Claude Code sessions and 40% of experienced-user sessions.
+It also finds that 32% of human interruptions supply missing technical context the agent could not infer.
+Treat execution-first delegation as the right tool when steps are unpredictable and the boundary is specifiable, not as the default mode.

 Example¶